k3jph/corona/_posts/2015-04-13-maryland-lottery-proceeds-dont-pay-for-education.md

   - public financial management
   - statistics
 ---
-This morning, I watched an episode of [Last Week Tonight](https://www.youtube.com/user/LastWeekTonight) from last November.[1.
-I am no longer sure what verb tense this is.]
-[2.
-I was really bored on the treadmill.]
-This episode, investigating state lotteries, explained how lotteries are sold to the public by showing how they fund schools.
+This morning, I watched an episode of [Last Week Tonight](https://www.youtube.com/user/LastWeekTonight) from last November.[^tense] [^treadmill]  This episode, investigating state lotteries, explained how lotteries are sold to the public by showing how they fund schools.
 It's long, but watch it if you haven't:

 {% include youtube.html id="9PK-netuhHA" %}

 But we live in Maryland, and we cannot be so altruistic.
 Last term, in [Public Administration and Public Finance](/teaching/public-affairs), I asked my students where the money from the Maryland Lottery went.
 After paying winners, that is.
 All responded to pay for education.
 I told them it went to the [Maryland Stadium Authority](http://www.mdstad.com/).
 To looks of shock, I said, "It's printed right on the ticket but at least you're not buying them."
-They all reached into their bags and wallets and looked.[3.
-It seems it is no longer printed there.]
+They all reached into their bags and wallets and looked.[^gone]

 But that's not all.
 Let's look at where the money goes.
 After paying winners, that is.